vuejs/docs/src/guide/reactivity-computed-watchers.md

 The `onTrack` and `onTrigger` options can be used to debug a watcher's behavior.

-- `onTrack` will be called when a reactive property or ref is tracked as a dependency
+- `onTrack` will be called when a reactive property or ref is tracked as a dependency.
-- `onTrigger` will be called when the watcher callback is triggered by the mutation of a dependency
+- `onTrigger` will be called when the watcher callback is triggered by the mutation of a dependency.

 Both callbacks will receive a debugger event which contains information on the dependency in question.
 It is recommended to place a `debugger` statement in these callbacks to interactively inspect the dependency: